getsops/sops/README.rst

 Key groups
 ~~~~~~~~~~

-By default, ``sops`` encrypts the data key for a file with each of the master keys,
+By default, SOPS encrypts the data key for a file with each of the master keys,
 such that if any of the master keys is available, the file can be decrypted.
 However, it is sometimes desirable to require access to multiple master keys
 in order to decrypt files.
 This can be achieved with key groups.

-When using key groups in sops, data keys are split into parts such that keys from
+When using key groups in SOPS, data keys are split into parts such that keys from
-multiple groups are required to decrypt a file. ``sops`` uses Shamir's Secret Sharing
+multiple groups are required to decrypt a file.
+SOPS uses Shamir's Secret Sharing
 to split the data key such that each key group has a fragment, each key in the
 key group can decrypt that fragment, and a configurable number of fragments (threshold)
 are needed to decrypt and piece together the complete data key.
 When decrypting a
-file using multiple key groups, ``sops`` goes through key groups in order, and in
+file using multiple key groups, SOPS goes through key groups in order, and in
 each group, tries to recover the fragment of the data key using a master key from
 that group.
-Once the fragment is recovered, ``sops`` moves on to the next group,
+Once the fragment is recovered, SOPS moves on to the next group,
 until enough fragments have been recovered to obtain the complete data key.

 By default, the threshold is set to the number of key groups.
 For example, if